HamzahSami/Data-Analysis-Projects/README.md

 ## Project 4: Analyzing Education Budgets/Enrollment for schools

 Built a dashboard in Tableau to track revenue, expenses, and enrollment for public school districts listed in dataset.

+## Project 5: Udemy Course Subscribers Dashboard

+Built a dashboard in Tableau to track top performing courses, discount rate, and verified payments on the Udemy platform.